 Story up was created to help me heal.
 In all honesty, it was my last ditch effort to survive.
 Story up isn’t a forced dose of positivity.
 It’s a simple redirection of resources focused on serving your greater good.
 It meets you where you are with words and meaning that your mind, body and spirit understand.

 You are way more powerful than what you give yourself credit for.
 Maybe, just maybe, your power has been misdirected or underutilized in the past.
 Stop wasting your energy and resources on thoughts and actions that keep you stuck or even worse prevent you from sharing your gifts with the world.

 You want better?

 Expect better.
 Do better.
 Live better.
 Don’t wait for it to happen, go out and make it happen.

 Now’s your time.
 Regardless of where you are and what you want, now is always a good time to start.

 We are conditioned to look for the negative.
-Throughout the history of mankind, it’s helped us survive.
+Throughout the history of mankind, it has helped us survive.
 Life teaches us lessons.
 Fire is hot...Not everyone is kind...Snakes can climb trees...
 As we learn more we store it and retain it for future reference.
-It becomes useful information to help prevent us from experiencing harm.
-One of the many amazing ways our body and mind continue to work together to keep us alive.
+It becomes useful information to help prevent us from experiencing harm - one of the many amazing ways our body and mind continue to work together to keep us alive.

 First, become aware of what’s going on.
 Understanding that you tend to look to the negative (we’ll call this storying down) is an important fact to know about yourself and your fellow humans.
 Becoming aware gives you an opportunity to make a choice.
 When you notice yourself storying down stop and ask yourself these 2 questions: